 On February 19, 2014, the Southwest Power Pool approved the issuance of a Notice to Construct the line.
 The project will improve reliability and meet growing electricity demand in the area.

-Construction is expected to begin in 2017, and the project is scheduled to be energized in December, 2017.
+Construction began in 2017, and the project is scheduled to be energized in March, 2018.